dhe30/softdev/24_bt_ConferenceCereal_danielH-samsonW/readme.md

  * cool blue box around button can be added by additionally adding "btn-primary"
 * Alert: class "alert" makes an alert in a div
  * additionally adding "alert-danger" makes it red

+q0: 1
+* neighbor
+* readme

+q1: Foundation
+* They are similar but Bootstrap has too many confusing classes